dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 ### Configure `secrets.toml`

-To edit the `dlt` credentials file with your secret info, open `.dlt/secrets.toml`.
+To edit the `dlt` credentials file with your secret info, open `.dlt/secrets.toml`, which looks like this:
-The “secrets.toml” file created looks like:

 ```
 [destination.filesystem]